TheWangLab/algatr/README.md

 Please cite our paper if you use this package:

 **Chambers, E.A., Bishop, A.P., & Wang, I.J.
 (2023).
 Individual-based
-landscape genomics for conservation: an analysis pipeline. *Molecular Ecology Resources.*[https://doi.org/10.1111/1755-0998.13884.](https://doi.org/10.1111/1755-0998.13884)**
+landscape genomics for conservation: An analysis pipeline. *Molecular Ecology Resources.*[https://doi.org/10.1111/1755-0998.13884.](https://doi.org/10.1111/1755-0998.13884)**